panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 When invoking the method `sum()` on the `calculate` object, the context still remains `window`.
 It happens because the arrow function binds the context lexically with the `window` object.
 Executing `this.array` is equivalent to `window.array`, which is `undefined`.

 The solution is to use a function expression or [shorthand syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions) for method definition (available in ECMAScript 6).
-In such case `this` is determined by the invocation, but not by the enclosing context.
+In such a case `this` is determined by the invocation, but not by the enclosing context.
 Let's see the fixed version:

 ```javascript
 var calculate = {